 7. Once again use the comparison sites to check the latest broadband deals to evaluate if you shouldn’t switch your Internet provider too.
 Sites such simplifydigital.co.uk should help here.
 Before you get your deal ensure you arrive on the new provider site via a cashback site and that you pay the line rental for the whole year in advance to save on it too.

-8. Book your flights and holidays in advance.
+8. Book your flights and holidays in advance or now during COVID 19 with a good travel insurance.
 According to the latest research if you buy tickets 2-4 months ahead of your rip you will be likely to save on average 50-60%.
 Try to be flexible when flying and check prices on Mondays and Wednesdays – the cheapest to fly on weekdays.

 9. Whatever you buy check if you can get a cashback on it.
 No idea what cashback is?
 Read more here.